 How we answer that question here sets the pattern for how we understand sin and eternal life in all parts the Bible.

-A majority of Christians – Catholic, Protestant and Orthodox – have been taught that the guilt for Adam's sin has been placed on everyone ... that everyone is born with this 'original sin' ... and that, without salvation through Jesus Christ, everyone will burn in hell forever because of Adam's sin.
+A majority of Christians – Catholic, Protestant and Orthodox – have been taught that the guilt for Adam's sin has been placed on every human being ... that everyone is born with this original sin ... and that, without salvation through Jesus Christ, everyone will burn in hell forever, all because Adam sinned by eating forbidden fruit.

 This is also known as 'inherited sin' or 'transmitted sin.'

-None of these terms, or anything similar, appear anywhere in the Bible.
+None of these terms appear anywhere in the Bible.

-THE INTERPRETATION ON THIS SITE regarding sin is that everyone has a sin nature but NOT original sin ... that we are NOT guilty for Adam's sin ... that we are guilty only for our own sins.
-See 1.4.3 to see why this interpretation is the clear conclusion from a deep Bible study.
+THE BIBLE INTERPRETATION ON THIS SITE regarding sin is that everyone has a sin nature but NOT original sin ... we are NOT guilty for Adam's sin ... we are guilty only for our own sins.
+See 1.4.3 to see how this interpretation comes from deep Bible study.

 Jesus' teaching was all about our own choices and our own sin.
 He never said we get sin or guilt from another person.
 The doctrine of original sin didn't come from Jesus but from theologians hundreds of years after Jesus' death and resurrection.